 - Portfolio Allocation: The success of any funded pension system requires a liberal investment regime that allows fund managers to earn the global rate of return to capital.
-Regulatory limits on foreign investment are particularly damaging. - Individual Choice: Although mandatory pension systems can severely restrict investment choice, voluntary systems must allow for greater individual discretion.
-Global best practice calls for combining a well-designed default fund based on lifecycle investment principles with a limited panel of additional fund options. - Benefit Guarantees: Benefit guarantees are costly and counterproductive.
+Regulatory limits on foreign investment are particularly damaging. - Individual Choice: Although mandatory pension systems can severely restrict investment choice, voluntary systems must allow for some individual discretion.
+Global best practice calls for combining a well-designed default fund based on lifecycle investment principles with a limited panel of additional fund options. - Benefit Guarantees: Benefit guarantees can be costly and counterproductive.
 If a guarantee is deemed politically necessary, a nominal capital guarantee is less harmful than a rate of return guarantee.

-- Portability: Voluntary pension systems must provide for mechanisms that permit the full portability of retirement savings. - Preretirement Withdrawals: While all pension savings would ideally be preserved for retirement, voluntary systems must allow preretirement withdrawals in order to encourage participation by liquidityconstrained workers.
-Governments, however, should limit, penalize, or otherwise discourage them. - Administrative Fees: The best approach to limiting fees is to promote efficiencyenhancing competition among fund managers.
-Regulatory caps can distort investment decisions and have unintended and self-defeating consequences.
+- Portability: Voluntary pension systems must provide for mechanisms that permit the full portability of retirement savings. - Preretirement Withdrawals: While all pension savings should ideally be preserved for retirement, voluntary systems must allow preretirement withdrawals in order to encourage participation by liquidity-constrained workers.
+Governments, however, should limit, penalize, or otherwise discourage them. - Administrative Fees: Fees need to be limited.
+The best approach is to promote efficiency-enhancing competition among fund managers.
+Although regulatory caps can be effective, they may distort investment decisions and have unintended and self-defeating consequences.